English Studies 11–12 Syllabus (2024) – information for school leaders

 - What resources are required to commence syllabus implementation and meet planning, programming, assessing, and reporting requirements?

-- How have change management considerations been embedded into the Strategic Improvement Plan to support teachers and sustain and strengthen curriculum implementation?
+- How have change management considerations been embedded into the School Excellence Plan (SEP) to support teachers and sustain and strengthen curriculum implementation?

 - NSW Department of Education Planning, programming and assessing English 11–12